CagriCatik/Modular-SDC-Pipeline/docs/03_Lateral-Control.md

 Through geometric reasoning, bounded nonlinear feedback, and adaptive response shaping, it enables precise path tracking while preserving stability at varying speeds.

 This design demonstrates that deterministic, model-based control laws—rooted in geometry and feedback theory—can achieve high-performance steering behavior in autonomous systems, providing a scientifically grounded alternative to black-box learning controllers.

+# Lateral Control

+`LateralController` implements a Stanley controller with damping to drive the steering command.

+## Control law

+* Uses the first segment of the waypoint path to estimate the centreline heading.
+* Computes the cross-track error from the nearest waypoint.
+* Applies the Stanley formula `δ = ψ + arctan(k·d / v)` with a small damping term to suppress oscillations at low speed.
+* Clamps the output to ±0.4 rad and scales to the `[-1, 1]` range expected by CarRacing.

+## Operational notes

+* Call `reset()` when starting a new episode to clear the steering memory.
+* Provide `speed` in the same units as the longitudinal controller (the wrapper returns metres per second).
+* Invalid waypoints trigger the previous steering command instead of zero to maintain continuity.

+## Configuration hooks

+Modify Stanley gains through `control.lateral` in `config.yml`.
+Increase the damping constant on noisy tracks or raise the gain constant when the vehicle lags behind the centreline.